 Overall, the demand for software developers is high.
-According to the U.S. Bureau of Labor Statistics, the demand for software application developers should grow 23% through 2022, much higher than average.
+According to the U.S. Bureau of Labor Statistics, the demand for software developers should grow 24% through 2026, much higher than average.*

 SNHU’s MS in IT is a well-established program, offering a number of concentrations relevant to today's digital environment — software application development being our newest.
 In addition to required key core courses in Information Technology, you'll take: Software Design and Modeling, Mobile Application Development and Distributed Application Development.

 This course focuses on the principles and practices underlying the analysis, design, implementation and management of information technology systems.
 Topics include information system development methodologies, systems planning, requirements analysis, systems implementation, software engineering, project management, and interface, database and process design.

 This course provides a comprehensive introduction to the principles and practices of object- oriented software development and provides a foundation for developing quality software.
 Students develop skills in applying object- oriented concepts to solve software problems and implement solutions.
 The course also teaches the concepts and design of algorithms for problem solving and includes the topics of data structures as they are related to the algorithms that use them.
 The course provides the technical foundation necessary to handle the material covered in the subsequent IT courses.